mahadeokhamgal/interview_questions/Mean_100.md

 18. What is clustering in Node.js, and how does it work?
 19. Explain the concept of "callback hell" in Node.js and how to avoid it.
 20. What is the `Buffer` class in Node.js?
+21. How do you upload large sized file from Angular to NodeJS to MongoDB, give me design for this.

 ## Angular (20 Questions)